barangerbenjamin/wsl2/README.md

 ## Prerequisites

-Before we start it is important that you meet those prerequisites to make sure that everything run smoothly during this setup.
+Before we start it is important to note that you meet the following prerequisites to ensure that everything run smoothly during the setup.
-Take your time to read through everything and don't hesitate to ask for help if you feel stuck.
+Take your time to read through everything and do not hesitate to ask for help if you feel stuck.
 Ready?
 Let's go :sunglasses: